Introduction to Copy Constructor In Java

 In the second code, the area of the rectangle is printed, whose output is shown above.
 The Copy Constructor is not used in many programs except for places where a series of complex print statements are there.
 It is a concept quite similar to recursion, which is used in Java and many of the programming languages.
 Copy, as the name suggests, is a photocopy of the constructor being used.
 The article shows and summarizes how in a programming language like BlueJ, a constructor is made, which has the same name as the class name, and a copy or duplicate of it is also created to print a specific statement.

 This has been a guide to Copy Constructor In Java.
-Here we discuss the introduction to Copy Constructor in Java, and it’s working along with Examples.
+Here we discuss the introduction to copy constructor in Java, and it’s working.
 You can also go through our other suggested articles to learn more –